natresnet/buildingregistry-schema-v2/README.md

 * September 7, 2023: Performs the ZERH v2 qualification calculations and contains all of the Program requirement checks

 * April 1, 2025: The enumerations for Indoor airPlus version 2 have been updated to include IAPv2.0 Certified and IAPv2.0 Gold.
 The TestmethodRefrigerantCharge field has new enumerations.

+* May 29, 2025: Update to Version 2.14.11 to include two updates to Energy Star program versions.
+National version 4.0 to National version 3.3 and National MFNC version 4.0 to National MFNC version 1.3.